Couple on a date in a west chester restaurant

 Home Equity Loan

 A home equity loan is similar to a traditional mortgage.
 With this loan, a lender gives you a percentage of the home’s equity in a lump sum, so you can purchase a second house.
 You then repay your loan based on your lender’s terms, which typically consist of biweekly or monthly payments made over the course of five to 30 years.
+Along with this, lender requirements for second mortgages vary, so it pays to shop around.

 To qualify for a second mortgage, you may need to meet the following requirements: